marios-code-path/bootiful-testing/sportsnet-reactive-consumer/README.md

 tags = ["reactive", "web", "webflux", "test", "java", "spring", "demo", "consumer", "cdct"]
 +++

-# The Producer/Consumer Duality (their exchange)
+# The Producer/Consumer exchange

-In the producer side, we setup a service that will let us query a database of teams.
+In the [producer side](https://github.com/marios-code-path/bootiful-testing/tree/master/sportsnet-reactive-producer), we setup a service that will let us query a database of teams.
 This article will focus on the consumer side of the communication chain - namely how to extract tests out of situations where the comunication chain is asymetrical.
 We will then dive into Spring Cloud Contract to aleviate this issue and produce a working producer/consumer contract.

 To start, we'll need a data object for client state.
 The following `Team` data class describes the shape of our objects.